ThemeLuxury/movieasap-wordpress-movie-theme/README.md

 ### Cross Browser Optimization
 Multi-browser means a website will work in several web browsers like Safari.
 Chrome.
 Firefox.
 Internet Explorer.

+## Fully Responsive
+Works perfectly on all screen sizes and mobile devices.

 And many other features of this WordPress Movie Theme awaiting your discovery!